15. You want to create a new group policy but do not wish to inherit.

 3. What is LSDOU?

-Ans : It’s group policy inheritance model, where the policies are applied to Local machines, Sites, Domains and Organizational Units.
+What is LSDOU?
+Ans : It’s group policy inheritance model, where the policies are applied to Local machines, Sites, Domains and Organizational Uni [...]

 2. I am trying to create a new universal user group.
 Why can’t I?